Xcel Energy, area electric co-ops, declare Energy Alert, urge additional conservation

 - Turn off unnecessary lighting, leaving on only enough to move about safely indoors.

-Xcel Energy indicates that, if customers do not reduce their use, electricity demand may exceed the amount of electricity the company will be able to supply.
-Failure to reduce electricity demand could result in controlled electric service interruptions within the region.

-Xcel Energy declared the Energy Alert only after all other efforts to reduce electricity demand or to increase supply were implemented.
-Those include:
+The Energy Alert was declared, according to Xcel officials, after all other efforts to reduce demand or increase supply were implemented.

-- Bringing online as many power plant generating units as possible and buying as much electricity as possible from other utilities.

-- Reducing electricity use as much as possible at Xcel Energy power plants and office buildings.

 “We take our responsibility to supply energy to our customers very seriously, and we declared this Energy Alert only after exhausting all other options,” Hudson said.